About this project-

 Step 7: Electronics: Receiver Side

 I used only one Arduino, I kept the other one in case I needed to test individual components.
 I used a breadboard because I had to change the circuitry several times.
-Since this ROV is a prototype, the breadboard provides a flexible platform for quickly adding removing components or devices.
+Since this UGV is a prototype, the breadboard provides a flexible platform for quickly adding removing components or devices.

 I mounted the antenna to the side, at a high location to keep it somewhat visible at all times.